 "Samsung Electronics has decided to commercialize the display fingerprint reader on the Galaxy S10," said Samsung Electronics in the statement sent to ET News, translated into English.
 "We know Samsung Display is in charge of the display and Qualcomm is in the spotlight."

-Samsung's sensor wouldn't be the first on the market, as a couple options are already out there – but it would be the highest-profile one, assuming other major makers don't add a similar sensor in the next few months.
-And that could force a wider shift towards this technology.
+Samsung's sensor wouldn't be the first on the market, as a couple options are already out there – and OnePlus has already confirmed that the OnePlus 6T will feature one, as well.
+But the S10 would probably be the highest-profile phone to date to pack the tech when it launches, and that could force a wider shift towards this technology.

 Sounds like fact: in-display fingerprint sensors are still new, but they're real and they work.
 The Galaxy S10 will likely be the biggest phone to date to adopt the technology, and it could be a neat new hook to help set the Galaxy S10 apart from its predecessors.